Byram H. Ozer, M.D., Ph.D.

 Learn more about our clinical trials and the highly specialized care teams that lead them.

-Dr. Ozer investigates the molecular mechanisms of tumor development and progression in rare central nervous system (CNS) tumors, with a particular focus on aggressive and treatment-refractory meningiomas.
+At the Neuro-Oncology Branch (NOB), Dr. Ozer investigates the molecular mechanisms of tumor development and progression in rare central nervous system (CNS) tumors, with a particular focus on aggressive and treatment-refractory meningiomas.
 Meningiomas are frequently benign, and many are manageable with surgery and/or radiation.
 However, there are limited treatment options when these tumors behave aggressively.
 Dr. Ozer’s research aims to use emerging categorizations of meningiomas by methylation class and mutational analyses to better understand their metabolic and cell signaling changes and develop more tailored therapies.
 Because meningiomas are not constricted by the blood brain barrier, Dr. Ozer studies circulating biomarkers to monitor drug and immunological responses, as well as tumor progression and stability.
-He also seeks to leverage the many resources and experiences in the Neuro-Oncology Branch's outcomes research, in order to improve quality of life and long-term symptom management for patients living with meningiomas.
+He also seeks to leverage the many resources and experiences in the NOB's outcomes research, in order to improve quality of life and long-term symptom management for patients living with meningiomas.

 SPINT2 is hypermethylated in both IDH1 mutated and wild-type glioblastomas, and exerts tumor suppression via reduction of c-Met activation